Course Requirements for GSWS Major

 If you have identified a course with a focus on women, gender, or sexuality that is NOT officially cross-listed, you may consult the GSWS Studies Undergraduate Advisor about whether you could petition to have the course counted towards a requirement of the major.

-Either GSWS 1900 (Internship) Or GSWS 1901 Independent Study may be used to meet an elective requirement, but in this case, the two other courses must each be in different departments.
+Either GSWS 1900 (Internship) Or GSWS 1901 Independent Study may be used to meet an introductory elective requirement.

 GSWS 1900: GSWS Internship provides students the opportunity to extend their academic training beyond the classroom.
 For more information about possible sites, please make an appointment with the GSWS Undergraduate Advisor.
 A proposal outlining the purpose of the internship and its relevance to GSWS is required.
 To be eligible for an internship, students: